figureka/mpd_stops/README.md

 ## Getting Started

-Simply run the .R file with the data file in the same directory as the .R file
+Simply run the .R file with the data file in the same directory as the .R file.
+Data can be obtained from http://opendata.minneapolismn.gov/datasets/police-stop-data/data as a .csv file

 ### Prerequisites